phatak-dev/introduction-to-spark/README.md

 #### Windows

 * Use 7zip to extract the file.
-You have to extract twice
+You have to extract twice.

 * Copy  spark-1.2.1-bin-hadoop2.4 folder to root of C drive.